 Recovery shoes are a product designed to give your feet a break and promote active recovery while moving throughout the day.
 These super comfortable recovery shoes or recovery sandals are something you put on after your workout and wear throughout the day.

-There are many recovery shoes on the market, but which is the best between Oofos recovery sandals and the Hoka slide?
+There are many recovery shoes on the market, but which are the best recovery shoes between Oofos recovery sandals and the Hoka slide?

-In this article I compare the two and ultimately crown the winner of best active recovery shoe on the market.
+In this article I compare the two and ultimately crown the winner of best active recovery shoe on the market between Oofos versus Hoka.

-Before we jump into the battle between Hoka and Oofs, let’s do a quick overview of recovery footwear and define what recovery shoes are.
+Before we jump into the battle between Oofos vs Hoka, let’s do a quick overview of recovery footwear and define what recovery shoes are.

 What are Recovery Shoes?

 Simply put – Recovery shoes are a super comfortable shoe designed to help athletes recover from workouts faster.
-They are shoes that offer much more arch support, cushioning, and shock absorption in comparison to traditional footwear.
+They are shoes that offer much more arch support, cushioning, and shock absorption in comparison to normal shoes

 Recovery shoes are often made of foam and typically have a wide toe box, increasing blood flow to the feet and promote recovery.